TwoPizza9621536/twopizza9621536.github.io/pages/about.md

 - Inkscape
 - Krita

-### Development Setup and Commandline
+### Development Setup and Command Line

-Tools that I use for developing applications and on the commandline.
+Tools that I use for developing applications and on the command line.

 - Editor
   - Neovim